Sikhism: Remembrance of the Divine Name

-A key practice by Sikhs is remembrance of the Naam (divine name) Waheguru.
-This contemplation is done through Nām Japna (repetition of the divine name) or Naam Simran (remembrance of the divine Name through recitation).
-The verbal repetition of the name of God or a sacred syllable has been an ancient established practice in religious traditions in India, however, Sikhism developed Naam-simran as an important Bhakti practice.
-Guru Nanak's ideal is the total exposure of one's being to the divine Name and a total conforming to Dharma or the "Divine Order".
+A key practice by Sikhs is remembrance of the Naam (divine name), Waheguru.
+This contemplation is done through Nām Japō (repetition of the Divine Name) or Simran (remembrance of the Divine Name through recitation).
+The verbal repetition of the name of God—or a sacred syllable—is an established practice in religious traditions in India; however, Sikhism developed Naam-simran as an important Bhakti practice.
+Guru Nanak's ideal is the total exposure of one's being to the Divine Name and a conformation to Dharma, the "Divine Order".
 Nanak described the result of the disciplined application of nām simraṇ as a "growing towards and into God" through a gradual process of five stages.
-The last of these is Sach Khaṇḍ (The Realm of Truth) the final union of the spirit with God.
+The last of these is Sach Khand (The Realm of Truth): the final union of the spirit with God.

-Service and Action
+Service and action

 The Sikh gurus taught that by constantly remembering the divine name (naam simran) and through selfless service (sēvā) the devotee overcomes egotism (Haumai).
 This, it states, is the primary root of five evil impulses and the cycle of birth and death.

 Service in Sikhism takes three forms: Tan (physical service, i.e. labor), Man (mental service, such as dedicating your heart for service of others), and Dhan (material service, including financial support).
-Sikhism stresses kirat karō: that is "honest work".
+Sikhism stresses kirat karō, that is, "honest work".
 Sikh teachings also stress the concept of sharing, or vaṇḍ chakkō, giving to the needy for the benefit of the community.

-Justice and Equality
+Justice and equality

-Sikhism regards God as the true king, the king of all kings, the one who dispenses justice through the law of karma, a retributive model and divine grace.
+Sikhism regards God as the true emperor, the king of all kings, the one who dispenses justice through the law of karma, a retributive model and divine grace.